dcarbone/php-fhir/README.md

 // first, build new configuration class
 $config = new \DCarbone\PHPFHIR\Config(require 'config.php');

+// if you wish to limit the versions generated to a subset of those configured:
+// $config->setVersionsToGenerate(['DSTU2', 'STU3']);

 // next, iterate through all configured versions and render code: foreach ($config->getVersionsIterator() as $versionConfig) {
     $versionConfig->getDefinition()->getBuilder()->render();